JesseStorms/docsify-menotes-template/README.md

 You can expand Docsify by using plugins!
 Here are some of my favorites

 - [docsify-example-panels](https://github.com/VagnerDomingues/docsify-example-panels)
-  - Represent content in a side-by-side fashon!
+  - Represent content in a side-by-side fashon.
   - *Included in this repository!*
 - [docsify-tabs](https://github.com/jhildenbiddle/docsify-tabs)
-  - Stick content in tabs; saving space in the process
+  - Stick content in tabs; saving space in the process.
   - *Included in this repository*
   - *Note: it messes with markmap a bit*
 - [docsify-copy-code](https://github.com/jperasmus/docsify-copy-code)
-  - Copy your own codeblocks easily!
+  - Copy your own codeblocks easily.
   - *Included in this repository!*
 - [docsify-corner](https://github.com/Koooooo-7/docsify-corner)
-  - Customize the top-right corner even more!
+  - Customize the top-right corner.
 - [docsify-darklight-theme](https://github.com/boopathikumar018/docsify-darklight-theme)
-  - Darkmode for late-night writing!
+  - Darkmode for late-night writing.

 ### Generating mindmaps